Why landing page conversion rates live or die by trust

 - Above the fold: Users treat information above the fold as 84% more important.
 Your most critical trust signal must be immediately visible.

-Features describe what your product does; benefits explain why it matters.
+Features describe what your product does; benefits explain why it matters to the buyer.
 Trust signals back up benefit claims by providing evidence that outcomes are real, not hypothetical.

 This approach applies across industries.
-In climate tech, for example, technical capabilities become business outcomes: "Our carbon capture system removes 95% of CO₂ from industrial exhaust" transforms into "Achieve carbon neutrality goals 3 years faster while maintaining production capacity—validated by 12 manufacturing facilities."
+In climate tech, for example, technical capabilities become business outcomes: "Our carbon capture system removes 95% of CO₂ from industrial exhaust" transforms into "Achieve carbon neutrality goals three years faster while maintaining production capacity, as validated across 12 manufacturing facilities" — and that second version is what gets a CFO to forward the page to their sustainability lead.

 Your call-to-action must use specific action words, contrasting colors, and strategic placement.
 Trust signals positioned near CTAs reduce friction at the moment of decision.